 - Cover the pan tightly with a double layer of aluminum foil.
 Bake the ribs until cooked through and tender, 2.5 hours.

 - Remove the foil (carefully - hot steam will escape).
-Baste the tops of the short ribs with the braising liquid, and continue baking them for 30 more minutes, allowing the tops to brown.
+Baste the tops of the short ribs with the braising liquid and continue baking them for 30 more minutes, allowing the tops to brown.

-- Serve with the braising liquid.
+- Serve the ribs with the braising liquid.
 I like to place a small bowl filled with the braising liquid on each plate.
 This allows the diners to dip their meat into the yummy liquid.

-Optional step: thickening the cooking liquids
+Optional: thickening the cooking liquids

 - Pour the cooking liquids through a fine-mesh strainer into a medium saucepan and heat them over medium-high heat, whisking often, until they thicken, 5-10 minutes.